It’s time to write about some Wyoming folks’ lives well-lived

 Once my wife Nancy and I reached a certain age, our approach to reading about deaths of folks in the local news services changed.

-In the latest list, there were 46 statewide deaths in a one-week period from June 10 to June 16.
+In the latest list, there were 46 statewide deaths in a one-week period from June 10-16.

 When it came to our roulette game, there were just 17 younger than us.
 Seriously, our condolences go out to all these folks and their families.